The gentle nature of the long, deep pools at Beringa Reserve belie their importance to the surrounding landscape and beyond.

-These pools, part of the Peniup and Hegarty creek system, provide exceptional habitat for local native species and are fringed with dense trees and shrubs, an uncommon sight in this part of Western Australia.
+These salt water pools, part of the Peniup Creek and Hegarty Creek systems, provide exceptional habitat for local native species and are fringed with dense trees and shrubs – an uncommon sight in this part of Western Australia.

-The small hollows that form in moort trees older than 30 years of age are used by threatened red-tailed phascogales, tiny pygmy possums and owlet nightjars.
+The small hollows that form in moort trees older than 30 years are used by tiny Pygmy Possums and Owlet Nightjars.
 Moort flowers are a source of nectar and pollen for a wide variety of honeyeaters.

 All this has been protected thanks to the generosity of our supporters.

-Feral animals such as foxes and cats are blamed for the loss of a number of native mammal species from this region and have left others, such as the tammar and black-gloved wallabies, in a precarious position.
+Feral animals such as foxes and cats are blamed for the loss of a number of native mammal species from this area and have left others, such as the Tammar and Black-gloved Wallabies, in a precarious position.

-By reducing feral animal numbers, we hope to vastly improve the chances of survival for our native mammals.
+By reducing feral predator numbers, via an integrated control program, we hope to vastly improve the chances of survival for our native fauna.

-We're also improving creek habitat, restoring native bushland, and reducing the impact of destructive wildfire outbreaks.
+We're also restoring native bushland, and working towards reducing the impact of destructive wildfire.